-John integrates our values into everything he does, both in his work will staff and clients.
+John integrates our values into everything he does, both in his work with staff and clients.
 Serving as the anchor of the maintenance side of operations, he consistently puts customers first and ensures the upkeep of properties.
-His dedication is evident in his visits to regional areas like Parkes, where he improves tenant services and enhances the condition of our homes, while his ability to build strong relationships with Housing Officers and tenants bridges the gap between Asset and Tenancy functions.
-His generosity and passion for his work, particularly in capital projects, reflect not only his personal values but also those of the organisation.
-John's commitment to supporting tenants, demonstrated by initiatives like negotiating the donation of over 400 Christmas hampers, makes him a deserving recipient of the Amélie
+His dedication is evident in his visits to regional areas like Parkes, where he goes above and beyond in managing maintenance.
+John's 'can-do' attitude mproves tenant services and enhances the condition of our homes, while his ability to build strong relationships with Housing Officers and tenants bridges the gap between Asset and Tenancy functions.
+His generosity and passion for his work, particularly in capital projects, reflect not only his bersonal values but also those of the organisation.
+John's commitment to supporting tenants, demonstrated by initiatives like negotiating the donation of over 400 Christmas hampers, makes him a deserving recipient of the Amélie Award.